nvinckier/tutorials/wiw-sync-instructions.md

 ***Note***: *Any existing phone shift appointments in Outlook that also exist in When I Work will be duplicated on the first import.
 If desired, first delete any existing phone shifts in Outlook prior to running the sync task.*

-1. A PowerShell window will open and show the message "" while the process runs.
+1. A PowerShell window will open and show the message "Updating Outlook with phone shifts from When I Work" while the process runs.
 Once it is complete the window will disappear:

     ![](./images/running.jpg)